 Pale-spike Lobelia is an erect native perennial growing up to 40 inches high on slender unbranched stems.
 Stems usually have hair, especially in the lower sections and the upper section of the stem shows fine ridges.
 Some plants may grow as biennials.

-The leaves are alternate on the stem, up to 4 inches long, about 3x as long as wide, oblong to lanceolate shaped, with obtuse tips and narrow at the base to the stem without a stalk.
+The leaves are alternate on the stem, up to 4 inches long, about 3x as long as wide, oblong to lanceolate shaped, with obtuse tips and narrowed at the base to the stem without a stalk.
 Upper leaves become progressively smaller.
 The lower basal leaves are more broadly oval and tapering to a short stalk.
 These are often in tufts in a basal rosette.
 Leaf margins may be entire, with fringed edges or with widely spaced small teeth.
 All leaves are thick with one main central rib.
 Some varieties of the species have surface hair and long marginal hair.

 The inflorescence is a terminal spike of stalked flowers (a raceme) with buds dense on the spike, which then elongates as the lower buds begin to open, creating open space between the flowers.

 Flowers are 5 parted.
 The calyx is short with 5 long thin finger-like lobes.
 The corolla is formed into a tube by 5 white to pale blue united petals.
 Two petals form an irregular upper lip that stands upright with a deep notch.
-The other 3 petals form the lower lip which projects forward into 3 spreading spatula shaped lobes.
+The other 3 petals form the much larger lower lip which projects forward into 3 spreading spatula shaped lobes.
 These lobes of the lower lip are longer than the corolla tube and frequently have very fine hair.
 Where the 3 lower lobes meet in the throat of the corolla they form 2 rounded projections that partially obscure the throat.

 L. spicata is gynodioecious, that is a certain percentage of plants will have sterile male parts and are thus female only.
 These plants can be determined by papery white anther tubes instead of bluish ones, and smaller flowers.
 See notes under 'Varieties'.